AdilHannaoui/RNA-seq-Analysis/README.md

 ## Dataset
 <p align="justify">

 RNA-seq data were generated at the Institute of Functional Biology and Genomics (IBFG).
 Due to data usage restrictions, raw sequencing files (FASTQ) cannot be publicly shared.
+However, test data will be uploaded to the ``` data/ ``` folder to allow testing of the pipeline’s functionality.

 Gene-level count matrices and sample metadata are provided in this repository, allowing full reproducibility of the downstream statistical analysis.
 </p>

-## RNA-seq pipeline
-The pipeline includes preprocessing, alignment, quantification, and differential expression analysis.

-## Biologic Context
+## Biological Context

 ### About Saccharomyces cerevisiae
 <p align="justify">